core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 * 'ed-r', specifying, if present, that the server supports the EDHOC Responder role, hence the forward message flow of EDHOC.
 A value MUST NOT be given to this parameter and any present value MUST be ignored by parsers.

 * 'ed-method', specifying an authentication method supported by the server.
 This parameter MUST specify a single value, which is taken from the 'Value' column of the "EDHOC Method Type" registry defined in {{Section 9.3 of I-D.ietf-lake-edhoc}}.
-This parameter MAY occur multiple times, with each occurrence specifying a different authentication method.
+This parameter MAY occur multiple times, with each occurrence specifying an authentication method.

 * 'ed-csuite', specifying an EDHOC cipher suite supported by the server.
 This parameter MUST specify a single value, which is taken from the 'Value' column of the "EDHOC Cipher Suites" registry defined in {{Section 9.2 of I-D.ietf-lake-edhoc}}.
-This parameter MAY occur multiple times, with each occurrence specifying a different cipher suite.
+This parameter MAY occur multiple times, with each occurrence specifying a cipher suite.

 * 'ed-cred-t', specifying a type of authentication credential supported by the server.
-This parameter MUST specify a single value, and possible values are: "x509", for X.509 certificate {{RFC5280}}; "c509", for C509 certificate {{I-D.ietf-cose-cbor-encoded-cert}}; "cwt" for CWT {{RFC8392}}; "ccs" for CWT Claims Set (CCS) {{RFC8392}}.
-This parameter MAY occur multiple times, with each occurrence specifying a different authentication credential type.
+This parameter MUST specify a single value, which is taken from the 'Value' column of the "EDHOC Authentication Credential Types" Registry defined in {{iana-edhoc-auth-cred-types}} of this document.
+This parameter MAY occur multiple times, with each occurrence specifying an authentication credential type.

 * 'ed-idcred-t', specifying a type of identifier supported by the server for identifying authentication credentials.
 This parameter MUST specify a single value, which is taken from the 'Label' column of the "COSE Header Parameters" registry {{COSE.Header.Parameters}}.
-This parameter MAY occur multiple times, with each occurrence specifying a different type of identifier for authentication credentials.
+This parameter MAY occur multiple times, with each occurrence specifying a type of identifier for authentication credentials.

    Note that the values in the 'Label' column of the "COSE Header Parameters" registry are strongly typed.
 On the contrary, Link Format is weakly typed and thus does not distinguish between, for instance, the string value "-10" and the integer value -10.
 Thus, if responses in Link Format are returned, string values which look like an integer are not supported.
 Therefore, such values MUST NOT be used in the 'ed-idcred-t' parameter.